Molyneux Hurdle

-The Elite Hurdle is a Grade 2 National Hunt hurdle race in Great Britain which is open to horses aged four years or older.
-It is run at Wincanton over a distance of about 1 mile and 7 furlongs (1 mile 7 furlongs and 50 yards, or 3,063 metres), and during its running there are eight hurdles to be jumped.
+The Molyneux Hurdle is a Grade 2 National Hunt hurdle race in Great Britain which is open to horses aged four years or older.
+It is run at Aintree over a distance of about two miles and one furlong (2m 209y), and during its running there are nine hurdles to be jumped.
 The race is scheduled to take place each year in early November.

 The event was established in 1992, and it was initially held at Cheltenham.
-It was originally contested over 2 miles and 110 yards.
-It was transferred to Wincanton and cut to its present length in 1994.
-The race was run a limited handicap between 1998 and 2017 before reverting to a weight for age conditions race from 2018.
+It was originally contested over 2m ½f.
+It was transferred to Wincanton and cut to 1m 7f in 1994.
+The race was run as a limited handicap between 1998 and 2017 before reverting to a weight for age conditions race from 2018.
+In 2026, the race was renamed to the Molyneux Hurdle and transferred to Aintree, to be run on the same weekend as before.